 ”I think we all feel responsible and committed to the life and development of the company.
-Each of us has a real influence on what is going on in ANIXE - we do not recreate, we create it ourselves.”
+Each of us really influences what is going on in ANIXE - we do not recreate, we create it ourselves.”

 How did your story with ANIXE begin?

-My story with ANIXE started in August 2015, with a phone call from HR and an interview.
-I wasn't looking for a job at the time, but I found it worth a try since it was the IT industry (I had always considered myself as one of the "IT guy" but didn't realize then how wrong I was – he, he).
-After the interview and tasks of the second stage of recruitment, ANIXE offered me the role of "Junior Application Quality Specialist".
+My story with ANIXE started in August 2015 with a phone call from HR and an interview.
+I wasn't looking for a job at the time, but I found it worth a try since it was the IT industry (I had always considered myself one of the "IT guys" but didn't realize then how wrong I was – he, he).
+After the interview and tasks of the second stage of recruitment, ANIXE offered me the "Junior Application Quality Specialist" role.
 And that is how it all started.

-Then, you have become the LAN Administrator, although at the beginning that position did not exist in ANIXE, is that right?
+Then, you became the LAN Administrator, although, in the beginning, that position did not exist in ANIXE.
+Is that right?

-It didn't really "not exist", it was just called something different previously.
-Due to several events that took place, about a year after I joined ANIXE, I found myself helping with some organizational tasks for LAN administrators.
-The fact that we moved to a new office allowed me to show ingenuity and my meticulous work efforts in this area.
-I helped with the relocation of the server room and workstations and it was at that moment that I began to want to change my position :).
-Especially, when I realised that computer networks had quite a charm on me :)
+I wouldn't say "did not exist"; it was previously called something different.
+Due to several events that took place about a year after I joined ANIXE, I found myself helping with some organisational tasks for LAN administrators.
+The fact that we moved to a new office allowed me to show ingenuity and meticulous work efforts in this area.
+I helped relocate the server room and workstations, and it was then that I began to want to change my position :).
+Especially when I realised that computer networks had quite a charm on me :)

 What do you like about the LAN Admin's role?

-Working as a LAN Admin I most like the ability to be able to solve problems.
-I know that may sound strange, but, for me, the more complicated the better!
+Working as a LAN Admin, I most liked the ability to be able to solve problems.
+I know that may sound strange, but for me, the more complicated, the better!
 It’s what I find develops me the most.
-Added to that, I want to deliver tasks as ‘a best service’ as quickly as possible – which is important to me personally and to my “clients” even more.
+Additionally, I want to deliver tasks as ‘a best service’ as quickly as possible – which is important to me personally and to my “clients” even more.

-Being the LAN Admin, was also an opportunity to meet new colleagues during their on-boarding process.
-That was until I became a team leader and I needed to share this duty with my team.
+Being the LAN Admin was also an opportunity to meet new colleagues during their onboarding process.
+That was until I became a team leader and needed to share this duty with my team.

 What are you doing in your current position?

 In October 2020, I joined the Infrastructure Management team as a DevOps Engineer.
-My tasks include troubleshooting production platforms, automation, preparing environments for applications, taking care of the network (I love it!) and much more.
-Thanks to these duties, I have a lot of opportunities to learn about the entire spectrum of tools and solutions that are used by DevOps around the world.
+My tasks include: Troubleshooting production platforms.
+Automation.
+Preparing environments for applications.
+Taking care of the network (I love it!) and much more.
+Thanks to these duties, I have a lot of opportunities to learn about the entire spectrum of tools and solutions that DevOps around the world use.

 What was your career goal?